-Item Process Held Acceptance Criteria Approval Authority Encounter of Unexpected Heritage Item Commencement of works in the affected area The Unexpected Finds Process as outlined in the HMP and Sydney Metro Unexpected Finds Procedure must be applied in the event of encountering unexpected/potential heritage items.
+Item Process Held Acceptance Criteria Approval Authority Imported material has classification reports or appropriate testing to demonstrate that it meets any EPA exemptions or has been classified as VENM/ENM.
+Encounter of Unexpected Heritage Item Commencement of works in the affected area The Unexpected Finds Process as outlined in the HMP and Sydney Metro Unexpected Finds Procedure must be applied in the event of encountering unexpected/potential heritage items.
 Environmental Manager (or delegate) Ancillary Facilities Establishment of new ancillary facilities not identified in the planning approval documents Demonstration that the ancillary facility meets the requirements of CoA A16.
 Where facilities don't meet the requirements of CoA A16, complying with the requirements of CoA A17.
 Endorsement by the ER for minor ancillary facilities in accordance with CoA A18.
 DPIE (outside rail corridor) ER Pre-Construction compliance report Construction works Pre-Construction compliance report to be completed in accordance with CoA A31 and submitted to the DPIE at least one month prior to the commencement of Construction.
 DPIE Construction Monitoring Programs Construction Works Endorsement of the programs by the ER and submission to the DPIE for approval at least one month prior to the commencement Construction Relevant baseline data for the specific Construction activity has been collected.
 ER DPIE